 LZO Compression: Disabled;

 3.1.
 (Optional, depending on step 3.)
-If you do have any fields to enter your credentials, please advance to Administration > Commands, and enter this commands:
+If you do not see any fields to enter your credentials, please advance to Administration > Commands, and enter these commands:

 PASSWORD" > /tmp/openvpncl/user.conf